Updated: 2022/Sep/29

 COPTS Extra options for the C compiler.
 Should be appended to

 (e.g., COPTS+=-g), rather than explicitly set.
-Note that

-that select CPU-related options.
-Also note that CFLAGS
+options that select CPU-related options.

-should never be set in mk.conf.
+Note: CFLAGS should never be set in mk.conf.

 select CPU instruction set options, CPU tuning options,

-etc. Such options should not be specified in COPTS,
+Note: Such options should not be specified in COPTS,

 because some parts of the build process need to override